• Skip to primary navigation

 Vinegars

 It's important to use rice wine vinegar here.
-Apple cider vinegar, champagne or white wine vinegar will all make your ramps turn blue.
+Apple cider vinegar, champagne or white wine vinegar can all make your ramps turn blue.

 Nutrition